 Industrial, Commercial, Universities, Hospitals, & Military Bases

-Hospitals benefit from securing their own source of uninterrupted electricity that is vital to all medical institutions as lives literally depend on it.
+Hospitals benefit from securing their own source of uninterrupted power that is vital to all medical institutions as lives literally depend on it.
 Lowering electricity costs is also a key benefit to the ever cash strapped medical institutions.

 Universities benefit not only from lower electricity costs but DER makes it possible to link college and university campuses together through microgrid technology ensuring total ‘islanding’ of the electricity generation and flow.